Lauki Ka Murabba Recipe

 One of the best parts of Indian cuisine is the versatility of the recipes.
 Let’s explore some exciting variations of the Lauki ka Murabba recipe that you can try at home.

-Lauki Ka Murabba with Jaggery or Honey
+Jaggery or Honey Substitute

 The traditional recipe uses sugar.
 You can swap it with jaggery or honey for a healthier twist, which will slightly alter the taste and texture.

-Adding Nuts and Dry Fruits
+Nuts & Dry Fruits

 Nuts and dry fruits add a crunch and nutritional boost to our recipe.
 Add raisins, almonds, and dried dates to your lauki ka murabba for an added twist.